 ‘You lied to me Mustafa’

 ‘Yes, you did not tell me the truth.
 You told me they were closed.’

 The energetic and playful repartee between us had disappeared.

 I was not happy and he knew it.
 We parted at the intersection without a word.

 Arriving at Le Jardin Secret, I purchased my ticket and told the young lady at the front desk of my eventful trip en route.
 It’s probably not good for business when you have someone on the street offering gullible tourists alternative activities.

-This little episode quickly vanished from my mind as I walked through Le Jardin Secret.
+This little episode quickly vanished from my mind as I immersed myself in the tranquillity of Le Jardin Secret.
 It’s a very peaceful respite from the medina madness, with 2 cafes offering light refreshments either in the garden or on the terrace overlooking the lush greenery.